 The museum itself is just one big room, so it doesn’t take a lot of time to see everything.
-That being said I did enjoy what they had to offer.
-Located right under the big Olympic rings on the mountain and right next to the ice rink, this is a good spot to get a better understanding of the history of the Olympics and what put Squaw Valley, and Lake Tahoe for that matter, on the map.
+That being said, I did enjoy what they had to offer.
+Located right under the big Olympic rings on the mountain and right next to the ice rink, this is an excellent spot to get a better understanding of the history of the Olympics and what put Squaw Valley, and Lake Tahoe for that matter, on the map.

-When I arrived in the museum I was the only one there so I had time to sit and look at the attractions.
+When I arrived in the museum, I was the only one there, so I had time to look at the attractions.
 I started in the back where there was a 4 minute video on the Olympics and what they meant to the area, then made my way around to the front.
 The video was interesting to me as it told a lot about how different these Olympics were from a technology standpoint.

 Here are some of the main exhibits: